 A set of stainless steel bowls – multiple sizes.

 A citrus juicer.
 Hand held is fine, in fact, that’s what I prefer.
-My counter doesn’t need another electric gadget to do something that I can do by hand more quickly and with as much efficiency.
+My counter doesn’t need another single-purpose appliance to do something that I can do by hand more quickly and with as much efficiency.